Enter your email address below and subscribe to our newsletter

 What to Serve with your Sumac onions?

 You can serve Sumac Onions with a wide variety of dishes.
-Consider adding it to your salads for a crunchy tartness.
-If you are making a grilled cheese sandwich.
+Consider adding it to your salads for a crunchy, tart element, or to your grilled cheese sandwich.
 This side dish will add a lovely surprise flavor.
-Many people in the Middle East indulge in a Mezze platter, and often sumac onions paired with Baba Ghanoush, Hummus and Grilled meat is truly a feast to delight every sense!
+Many people in the Middle East indulge in a Mezze platter, and often sumac onions paired with Baba Ghanoush, Hummus, and Grilled meat is truly a feast to delight every sense!

 How to Store your Sumac onions?

 Store in the fridge for three to five days.
-Onions left in the fridge for a few days tend to release water, if the onions become mushy, it might not be edible.
-It is important to check the sumac onions to ensure it is edible after two to three days.
-Different fridge temperatures will affect the longevity of the condiment.
-Freezing sumac onions is not recommended, it will alter the texture of the onions.
+Onions left in the fridge for a few days tend to release water.
+If they become mushy, they might not be edible.
+It is important to check the sumac onions after 2 to 3 days to ensure they are edible.
+Different refrigerator temperatures affect the longevity of condiments.
+Freezing sumac onions is not recommended; it will alter their texture.

 Sumac Onions